Amami Islands: Population

 The population of the Amami Islands on 1 October 2020 was 104,281, of which 41,390 were in the city of Amami-shi and 62,891 were in the district of Oshima-gun.

 History

+Amami was once home to local pirate groups.
+During the Heian period, a pirate force referred to as the Nanbanzoku(南蛮族、奄美嶋人) raided various parts of Kyushu, including Satsuma Province, corresponding to present-day Kagoshima Prefecture, and Chikuzen Province, corresponding to present-day Fukuoka Prefecture.
+These raids reportedly involved the abduction of several hundred civilians and the looting of property.

 Amami period

 Islanders started to produce earthenware from 6,000 years ago, affected by the Jōmon culture in Kyushu.
 Initially, the styles were similar to those of the main islands of Japan, but later, a style original to Amami, known as "Usuki Lower Style", was developed.

 Among Japanese literature, mention of the islands first appeared in the late 7th century.
 The Nihon Shoki contains an entry dated 657 referring to Amami-shima (海見嶋), and to the Amami-bito (阿麻弥人) in 682.
 The Shoku Nihongi refers to Amami (菴美) in 699 and Amami (奄美) in 714.
 All of these are believed to be identical to the current Amami.
 The tenth kentō-shi mission (Japanese Imperial embassies to China) traveled to Tang dynasty China via Amami Ōshima.

 Among locals, this prehistoric period is called the Amami period (奄美世, Aman'yu).